MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD13_LAB_MANUAL.md

 10. Stop Debugging.

->**Results**: After completing this exercise, you will be able to call Web API Service Get, and Post methods using HTTPClient.
+>**Results**: After completing this exercise, you will be able to call a Web Api using the HttpClient class.

 ### Exercise 3: Calling a Web API using jQuery

 #### Scenario

-In this exercise, you will first create a javaScript file.
-You will then add to the new javaScript file a jQuery and ajax script.
-After that you will call Web API Service GET method.
-Finally, you will add another javaScript file with javaScript file a jQuery and ajax script and call Web API Service POST method and run the application.
+In this exercise, you will call a Web API using jQuery.
+You will first create MVC controller and use jQuery to call a **Get** action in the Web API.
+After that you will create another MVC controller and use jQuery to call a **Post** action in the Web API.

 The main tasks for this exercise are as follows:

-1. Calling a Web API Service GET method.
+1. Calling a Web API GET method using jQuery.

 2. Run the Application.

+3. Calling a Web API GET method using HttpClient.

-3. Calling a Web API Service POST method.
+4. Calling a Web API POST method using jQuery.

-4. Run the Application.
+5. Run the Application.

 #### Task 1: Calling a Web API Service GET method